wtforms/flask-wtf/docs/csrf.rst

     csrf.exempt(account_blueprint)

+If that blueprint has nested children, they are exempt as well.

 You can disable CSRF protection in all views by default, by setting ``WTF_CSRF_CHECK_DEFAULT`` to ``False``, and selectively call :meth:`~flask_wtf.csrf.CSRFProtect.protect` only when you need.
 This also enables you to do some